ray-project/ray/doc/source/tune/api_docs/trainable.rst

      Each time, the Trainable object executes one logical iteration of training in the tuning process, which may include one or more iterations of actual training.
   3. ``cleanup`` is invoked when training is finished.

+The ``config`` argument in the ``setup`` method is a dictionary populated automatically by Tune and corresponding to the hyperparameters selected for the trial from the :ref:`search space <tune-key-concepts-search-spaces>`.

 .. tip:: As a rule of thumb, the execution time of ``step`` should be large enough to avoid overheads
     (i.e. more than a few seconds), but short enough to report progress periodically (i.e. at most a few minutes).